Supporting people in our communities back into work!

 In partnership with Black Country Together our project supports unemployed people with families or people under the age of 25 years to build confidence and skills to look for employment and volunteering opportunities to fit around family life.

-“Family Matters is funded by the European Social Fund and The National Lottery Community Fund.”
+“Family Matters is funded by the European Social Fund and the Community Fund.”

 Contact Talia at email@example.com; firstname.lastname@example.org; email@example.com or firstname.lastname@example.org